Hermes vs OpenClaw: Which is Better, Autonomous AI Agent?

 Key Takeaways

-• Hermes Agent recorded 47,000 GitHub stars and 12,000 weekly active developers as of May 2026, making it one of the fastest-growing open-source agent projects since LangChain's 2023 debut.
+• Hermes Agent recorded 47,000 GitHub stars and 12,000 weekly active developers as of May 2026, making it one of the fastest-growing open-source agent orchestration projects since LangChain's 2023 debut.

-• OpenRouter rankings place OpenClaw 18 positions ahead of Hermes in enterprise session volume but behind Hermes in raw API call throughput.
+• OpenRouter rankings place OpenClaw 18 positions ahead of Hermes in enterprise session volume, but behind Hermes in raw API call throughput.

 • The agentic AI software segment is forecast to reach $47.1 billion globally by 2029, per Gartner's April 2026 Emerging Technology Hype Cycle report.